rhuanlucasdev/rhuanlucasdev/README.md

 ✨ **React** • **TypeScript** • **JavaScript** • **HTML** • **CSS** • **TailwindCSS**
 🔧 Version control with **Git** and **GitHub**

-📌 I’m looking for my first opportunity to apply knowledge, learn from the team, and grow as a developer. 🚀
+📌 I am currently working as a Development Intern at AVANTI, seeking to expand my responsibilities, apply my knowledge effectively, and continue growing professionally in the field. 🚀

 🔗 LinkedIn: [linkedin.com/in/rhuanlucas](https://www.linkedin.com/in/rhuanlucas)